Cherishing: A Couples Workshop

 - Participation: For couples only

-- Format: Practical and interactive — guided exercises, short discussions, and time as a couple to practise together
+- Format: Practical and interactive — guided exercises, short discussions, and time as a couple to practice together

 Note: This workshop is not group therapy